top of page

 • Simeon Devins - dead

 If you leave the name field blank, you'll see entries with no name.
-You can do a no surname search or a surname and no first name search.
+You can do a no surname search or a surname and no-first-name search.

 In the entry Gladys M Lambert, who arrived in Canada in 1946, you can see